janraj/citrix-k8s-node-controller-v2/README.md

 Citrix k8s node controller is a micro service provided by Citrix that creates network between the Kubernetes cluster and ingress device.

->**Note:**
->Citrix k8s node controller currently works only with flannel as the Container Network Interface (CNI).
-The scope of Citrix node controller can be extended to other CNI.

 ## Contents

 -  [Overview](#overview)